gtxaspec/wz_mini_hacks/README.md

 ## Setup v3/PANv2

 1. git clone the repo or download the repo zip
-2. format micro-sd card as fat-32 ( this is a hard requirement, the bootloader does not support ex-fat or ext, and thus will not load wz_mini ), DOS partition map type, volume name does not matter.
+2. perform a fresh format on your micro-sd card, using fat-32 ( this is a hard requirement, the bootloader does not support ex-fat or ext, and thus will not load wz_mini ), DOS partition map type, volume name does not matter.
 3. copy all the files inside of SD_ROOT to your micro sd card
 4. __SSH is enabled, but is secured using public key authentication for security.
 Edit the file ```wz_mini/etc/ssh/authorized_keys``` and enter your public key here.
 If you need a simple guide, [how to use public key authentication](https://averagelinuxuser.com/how-to-use-public-key-authentication/)__